Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/UseCases_1-6-10.md

 </td>
 <td>

+3.
-3.a.
-System doesn't have enough information to perform calculation 3.b.
+    a.
+System doesn't have enough information to perform calculation 3.
+    b.
 System informs User and ends request
-4.a.
-System can't find the parameters needed for the calculation 4.b.
-System informs User and ends request
+4.
-5.a.
-System encounters errors while performing the calculation 5.b.
+    a.
+System encounters errors while performing the calculation 4.
+    b.
 System informs User and ends request

 </td>
 </tr>